justinethier/husk-scheme/docs/Continuations.markdown

             other -> throwError $ TypeMismatch "procedure" other

 ## Lessons Learned
- - trampolines (not necessary due to haskell)
+Initially I thought that we might have to use a lower-level construct to implement continuations.
+One such construct is a trampoline, which is used by many C implementations.

+TODO: link to what trampolines are, C example, etc...

+{- Possible implementation in haskell (not sure how complete it is??)
-{- Did not need this function, since we are using Haskell trampoline :: Env -> LispVal -> IOThrowsError LispVal trampoline env val = do result <- eval env val
+  Did not need this function, since we are using Haskell trampoline :: Env -> LispVal -> IOThrowsError LispVal trampoline env val = do result <- eval env val